afternoon/project-management-for-hackers/README.md

 > "Why is it taking so long?"

+Organisations are greater than the sum of their parts.
+They bring people together and create valuable products and services for their customers.
+As organisations grow, communication becomes more challenging.
+It becomes hard to know who everyone is and what they're doing.
+This is a broad challenge, but project management has a role to play.
+The goals of project management are to work out what needs to be done to acheive big things and to communicate how things are going to the rest of the organisation.

 98% of project management is outmoded, wrong-headed rubbish.
 2% of project management is essential for an organisation to function.
 Project management is part of every hacker's job.
 If you're not doing it, either you're giving your